gvwilson/thirdbit/_posts/2019/02/2019-02-16-late-binding.md

 because that order is implied by control structure rather than written out explicitly.
 Maybe I prefer static code over dynamic code because the former is easier for the next person to understand, and I'm always coding with the next person in mind.
+Maybe I like dynamic teaching because I still think of it as a solo activity.